Osvaldo Domínguez Dibb: Career

 Domínguez Dibb is mostly known for being the most successful president in the history of Paraguayan association football club Olimpia.
 He served as president for the terms of 1974 to 1990 and from 1995 to 2004.
 Under his presidency, Olimpia won a large number of national championships, but most importantly the club won most of its international titles such as three Copa Libertadores, the Intercontinental Cup, the Copa Interamericana and the Recopa Sudamericana.
 All the mentioned titles catapulted Olimpia as one of the most respected football clubs in South America.

-Domínguez Dibb also owned several companies in Paraguay including a newspaper company (Diario La Nación), a radio station (Radio 970 AM), a hotel (Crowne Plaza), a restaurant (Lo de Osvaldo), a real estate (karmar), two tobacco factories (tabacalera boqueron) and (tabacalera montecarlo) one of them having a worth of more than 90 million dollars, the only iron bottle cap factory in the country, owner of a luxurious private neighborhood in San Bernardino (Sunset Hills), and more.
+Domínguez Dibb also owned several companies in Paraguay including a newspaper company (Diario La Nación), a radio station (Radio 970 AM), a hotel (Crowne Plaza), a restaurant (Lo de Osvaldo), a real estate firm (karmar), two tobacco factories (tabacalera boqueron) and (tabacalera montecarlo) one of them having a worth of more than 90 million dollars, the only metal bottle cap factory in the country, owner of a luxurious private neighborhood in San Bernardino (Sunset Hills), and more.

 Domínguez Dibb was one of the biggest shareholders in many businesses like Cervepar, De la Sobera Group and Coca-Cola in Paraguay.
 He was also known for having a lot of very valuable ranches and being one of the biggest cattle sellers in the country.
 Domínguez had several properties around the country and also around Brazil.

 In 2002, he lost in the primary elections of the Colorado Party which would have put him as the party representative for the national presidential elections, had he won.